prezi/lunchie/README.md

 After assigning at least 1 dyno to this task, your Lunchie should be up and running in HipChat, always!

-In Heroku , If you want to see the actual records in the database you need to use this addone [ https://addons.heroku.com/pgbackups ]
+If you want to see the actual records in the database you need to use this [Heroku addon](https://addons.heroku.com/pgbackups).

 ## Restart the bot